asger-weirsoee/ArrTorrentCleaner/README.md

 ```
 # But for why???
-`SonarrURL|RadarrURL` The URL address of your apps (set to the app default, change as needed for your setup)
+-`SonarrURL|RadarrURL` The URL address of your apps (set to the app default, change as needed for your setup)
-`SonarrAPIKey|RadarrAPIKey` Your api keys, which can be found on the Arr's webUI -> settings -> general
+-`SonarrAPIKey|RadarrAPIKey` Your api keys, which can be found on the Arr's webUI -> settings -> general
-`WaitTime` Timer for stalled downloads before removing it.
+-`WaitTime` Timer for stalled downloads before removing it.
-`ZeroPercentTimeout` Timer for a download to get away from 0% (paused or queued don't count).
+-`ZeroPercentTimeout` Timer for a download to get away from 0% (paused or queued don't count).
-`Blacklist` Set to Blacklist the torrent in app so it's not automatically pulled and downloaded again.
+-`Blacklist` Set to Blacklist the torrent in app so it's not automatically pulled and downloaded again.
 [Time Format](Time format: https://golang.org/pkg/time/#ParseDuration)

 ## Scheduling